 More charmingly, the fact that this mirrorless range is much longer than many of its competitors means that there are more directly compatible lenses and accessories available today.
 This is another reason to buy the Sony brand specifically.

-Far from the mirrorless possibilities, Sony also saw considerable success in the conveniently portable design of physical bigger sensors.
+Far from the mirrorless possibilities, Sony also saw considerable success in the conveniently portable design of physically bigger sensors.
 We have the premium RX compacts, which are twin one-inch large-for-their-class sensors with Zeiss optics.

 Throw the traditional likes of travel zooms into a Sony product mix and bridge cameras/superzooms, and the brand quickly realizes that it has a camera suitable for most photographic disciplines, levels of experience and budgets.
 With a wide variety of products, we can help you choose and recommend the 10 best Sony cameras you can buy right now.

 The “entry-level” full-frame mirrorless camera from Sony is undergoing its third redesign, and it’s better than ever, by certain counts.
 Among other upgrades, the Sony A7 III comes with a new 24MP sensor, a faster processor, and an extensively improved AF system, and as a result provides enhancements across the board compared to its predecessor: better image quality, better performance, better video, better interface, and better battery life.
 The A7 III provides such an assortment of outstanding efficiency, quality and features that it suits perfectly with many different styles of photographers and many fields of photography.
-The A7 III, at $2,000, is really a lot of bang for your buck.
+The A7 III, at $2,000, is really a lot of bangs for your buck.

 Outstanding ISO performance and dynamic range; Better JPEG colors; Improved construction quality; Quick autofocus; Outstanding 4K video; Very good battery life.
 The new 24MP sensor provides excellent image quality.